Sights, Sounds and Smells of Hanoi

 Hanoi’s animated streets, photo: Rhonda Bannister

 This timeless area is shopping heaven with over 70 streets offering everything from tailor and ready-made clothing, shoes, bags, silk, embroidery, homewares, art and crafts – in fact everything you can possibly think of including funeral flags!
-There’s also dozens of small and large hotels, restaurants, food stalls, markets, cafes and pubs where expats and visitors like to hang out – two favourites being The Kangaroo Cafe on Bao Khanh Street for a home-made burger and Le Pub on Hang Be Street for a cold beer.
+There’s also dozens of small and large hotels, restaurants, food stalls, markets, cafes and pubs where expats and visitors like to hang out.

 After the chaos of the Old Quarter it’s quite amazing to see the direction the city is heading in when you visit the West Lake district not too far away.
 Luxurious, five-star hotels and modern condominiums have replaced the ancient palaces and temples that graced the banks of this lovely lake in centuries past and new buildings to house Hanoi’s emerging, successful entrepreneurs are springing up everywhere around the parks and waterway.